argilla-io/argilla/README.md

 </p>
 </details>

-Once you have deployed Argilla, to get started with your data from our Python library, we first need to connect to our FastAPI server.
+Once you have deployed Argilla, we will connect to the server.

 ```python
 import argilla as rg